 Karma is moral causation law.
 Karma theory is a crucial Buddhist doctrine.
 Despite Buddhists believing in Karma, the theory of Karma existed way before Buddhism.
 Afterwards, Buddha was the one who formulated and explained the doctrine completely.

 It’s the one we currently use.
 It is either purely accidental or mankind inequality has effect on our actions.
 In accordance with Buddhism, the inequality is caused by Karma, that is, due to the consequence of present doings or past actions and environment and heredity.
-Buddhists usually like to shave their head with some balding clippers.
+Buddhists usually like to shave their head.
 Humans are responsible for their misery and happiness.

 Humans create their Hell and Heaven; they decide their fate, not a supreme being.
 Buddhists believe that whatever happens to someone is because he or she deserves it.
 Ordinary people can’t use their intellect to understand the reasons for those happenings; only spiritually gifted person can comprehend.
 The exact seen or unseen reason of the happenings, ought not be limited to present doings, but can be traced to proximate past birth.